-Ian Bremmer is a political scientist who helps business leaders, policymakers, and the general public make sense of the world around them.
-He is president and founder of Eurasia Group, the world’s leading political risk research and consulting firm, and GZERO Media, a company dedicated to providing intelligent and engaging coverage of international affairs.
+Ian Bremmer is president and founder of Eurasia Group, the world’s leading global research and consulting firm, and GZERO Media, a company dedicated to providing intelligent and engaging coverage of international affairs.
 Ian is also a frequent guest on CNN, Fox News, MSNBC, the BBC, Bloomberg, and many other television stations around the world.
 Ian has published ten books, including the New York Times bestseller Us vs. Them: The Failure of Globalism which examines the rise of populism across the world.
 He also serves as the foreign affairs columnist and editor at large for Time magazine.
 He currently teaches at Columbia University’s School of International and Public Affairs and previously was a professor at New York University.

 "A rare book that manages to be intellectually ambitious, policy-relevant, and layman-friendly.
 Bremmer convincingly argues that smart American diplomacy, harnessing the forces of globalization, can induce closed societies to open up without falling apart.
 Timely, thoughtful, and written with verve and clarity, this is an impressive work of analysis and prescription."

 -- Strobe Talbott, president of the Brookings Institution, former deputy secretary of state

 "In one simple graphic, arguably the world's most pressing geopolitical challenge."